uminskib/Car_price_prediction/README.md

 ## Setup
 To run the project download the entire repository and unzip it.
 Then install all required packages listed in requirements.txt and run the file Car_price_notebook.ipynb
-Alternatively, a preview version of the notebook is available, saved in html.